Alan Gratz is at his best when he writes historical fiction. Prisoner B-3087 is no exception. The novel is a rare treat!

-Ten-year-old Yanek entertains his family with an after dinner light show when the Germans invade his hometown of Kraków, Poland.
+Ten-year-old Yanek entertains his family with an after-dinner light show when the Germans invade his hometown of Kraków, Poland.
 Days later a wall is built forming the Jewish ghetto.
-After this, a series of rules change Yanek’s life.
+After this, a series of rules changes Yanek’s life.
 No school for Jews. – His father’s business is taken. – Food is rationed. – A curfew is set. – Germans deport Jews to concentration camps and the Jewish ghetto.
 Yanek’s family must share their apartment with three other families.
 Yanek must work in a tailor’s shop.

 When Yanek turns 13, he and his father sneak out to an abandoned building to give Yanek a secret bar mitzvah ceremony.
-Soon afterwards, Yanek sees his parents being deported.
+Soon afterward, Yanek sees his parents being deported.
 Yanek decides to keep working at the tailor shop in hopes of not being deported.
-This, however, it the very reason he is taken.
+This, however, is the very reason he is taken.
 Tailors are needed at the concentration camp.
 Yanek lives through ten concentration camps and two death marches over the next three years.